 A study permit is usually valid for the length of your study program, plus an extra 90 days.
-The 90 days allows you to prepare to leave Canada or apply to extend your stay.
+The 90 days allow you to leave Canada or apply to extend your stay.

 - If you’re taking prerequisite courses

-If your school asks you to take courses before they accept you into the main program (you have conditional acceptance), your study permit will be valid for the length of those courses, plus 1 year.
-When you get accepted into the main program, you must then apply to extend your stay as a student.
+If your school asks you to take courses before they accept you into the main program (you have conditional acceptance), your study permit will be valid for those courses, plus 1 year.
+When you get accepted into the main program, you must apply to extend your stay as a student.

 - If you’ll finish your studies after your study permit expires